 - Take photographs of your vehicle and your injuries (cuts, bruises, etc.)

 What is Workers’ Compensation?
-Workers’ compensation is a wage replacement and medical care program for a worker whose injury or illness is work-related.
+Workers’ compensation is a wage replacement and medical care program for an employee whose injury or illness is work-related.
 Workers’ compensation benefits are paid by the employer’s insurance carrier or by the self-insured employer.
 These benefits cover all injuries, illnesses, and fatalities that are work-related.
 Your employer’s workers’ compensation insurance carrier information should be posted at your site of employment.
 This information may also be obtained by calling the labor commission at (801) 530-6842 or (800) 530-5090.

 Reporting an Accident: Report the accident to your employer immediately, no matter how minor it is.
 However, you have up to 180 days to report an injury or work-related illness.